Skip to content

 The team that's been trying to demolish four commercial buildings on Ingleside's Ocean Avenue for a mixed-use development since 2014 has submitted a fresh proposal.

 Pasadena-based developer Bogelajiang Aierken, aka Bugra Arkin, and architecture firm S-AC Design Group submitted plans on Nov.
-7 for a seven-story building with 101 housing units and five ground-floor commercial spaces at the intersection of Capitol and Ocean avenues.
+7 for a seven-story building with 101 housing units and five ground-floor commercial spaces at Capitol and Ocean avenues.

 Some 18% of the proposed units would be affordable at 55% of the area median income.
 The project also features two penthouses, open spaces and a roof deck.